inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-my-first-npm-package.markdown

 > Think of RxJS as Lodash for events.
 > --<cite>[RxJS Documentation](http://reactivex.io/rxjs/manual/overview.html)</cite>

 ReactiveX combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events.

-In other terms, if you have ever used iterator, they pull the value from the collection, where as the observable pushes value to the subscriber.
-Thus, you can think of it as Iterator turned inside out.
 Not getting what I said, checkout the documentation of RxJS where it explains [Observables](http://reactivex.io/rxjs/manual/overview.html#observable)

 Rx sure has some learning curve but once you get your hands dirty with some Observables, You'll love it.